-The Logger is reset to factory defaults also when you simultaneously push and hold the buttons [METER], [LOGGER], and [METCHOS] while the Logger starts.
+The Logger is reset to factory defaults also when you simultaneously push and hold the buttons (METER), (LOGGER), and (METER) while the Logger starts.

 The "3-button" reset to factory defaults removes all licenses installed on the Logger.
+You must reinstall any purchased license.